Open accessibility options

 Legal basis

-If you have consented to your data being processed and stored through embedded Vimeo elements, this consent serves as the legal basis for data processing (Art.
-6 (1) (a) GDPR) .
-In principle, your data will also be stored and processed on the basis of our legitimate interest (Art.
-6 (1) (f) GDPR) in fast and effective communication with you or other customers and business partners.
+If you have consented to the processing and storage of your data through embedded Vimeo elements, this consent serves as the legal basis for data processing (Art.
+6 para.
+1 lit. a GDPR).
+In principle, your data is also stored and processed based on our legitimate interest (Art.
+6 para.
+1 lit. f GDPR) in fast and effective communication with you or other customers and business partners.
 However, we only use the embedded Vimeo elements if you have given your consent.
-Vimeo also sets cookies in your browser to store data.
-We therefore recommend that you read our privacy policy on cookies carefully and view the privacy policy or cookie guidelines of the respective service provider.
+Vimeo also uses cookies in your browser to store data.
+Therefore, we recommend that you carefully read our privacy policy regarding cookies and review the privacy statement or cookie policy of the respective service provider.

 Vimeo processes your data, among other places, in the USA.
 We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
 This may entail various risks to the legality and security of data processing.

-Vimeo uses so-called standard contractual clauses (= Art.
-46 (2) and (3) GDPR) as the basis for data processing with recipients located in third countries (outside the European Union, Iceland, Liechtenstein, Norway, and therefore in particular in the USA) or for data transfers there.
-Standard contractual clauses (SCCs) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to and stored in third countries (such as the USA).
-Through these clauses, Vimeo undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed, and managed in the USA.
-These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+Vimeo uses so-called Standard Contractual Clauses (Article 46, paragraphs 2 and 3 of the GDPR) as the basis for data processing by recipients located in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e., in particular the USA) or for data transfers to such countries.
+Standard Contractual Clauses (SCCs) are template agreements provided by the European Commission and are designed to ensure that your data complies with European data protection standards even when it is transferred to and stored in third countries (such as the USA).
+These clauses oblige Vimeo to maintain the European level of data protection when processing your relevant data, even if the data is stored, processed, and managed in the USA.
+These clauses are based on an implementing decision of the European Commission.
+You can find the decision and the corresponding Standard Contractual Clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-You can find out more about the use of cookies at Vimeo at https://vimeo.com/cookie_policy , and information about data protection at Vimeo at https://vimeo.com/privacy .
+You can learn more about Vimeo's use of cookies at https://vimeo.com/cookie_policy, and information about Vimeo's privacy policy can be found at https://vimeo.com/privacy .

 YouTube IFrame Player Privacy Policy